lokalise/lokalise-push-action/README.md

 ## Technical details

+### Outputs

+This action outputs the following values:

+- `initial_run` — Indicates whether this is the first run on the branch.
+The value is `true` if the `lokalise-upload-complete` tag does not exist, otherwise `false`.
+- `files_uploaded` — Indicates whether any files were uploaded to Lokalise.
+The value is `true` if files were successfully uploaded, otherwise `false` (e.g., no changes or upload step skipped).

 ### How this action works

 When triggered, this action follows a multi-step process to detect changes in translation files and upload them to Lokalise: